gelmistefano/f5-xc-security-logs-export/README.md

 - LOADBALANCER: The name of the load balancer to retrieve security events for.
 Set to 'all' to retrieve events for all load balancers.
 - PREVIOUS DAYS: How many days you want to extract from today.
 - SKIP DAYS: How many days you want to skip for extraction from today.
+- LIMIT EVENTS: The maximum number of events to extract.
+Set to 0 for no limit. _(See Known Issue for events limit)_
+- FROM_DATE (in datetime format: YYYY-MM-DD[THH:MM:SS]): The start date to extract events from.
+If you use `PREVIOUS_DAYS` or `SKIP_DAYS`, this date will be ignored.
+- TO_DATE (in datetime format: YYYY-MM-DD[THH:MM:SS]): The end date to extract events to.
+If you use `PREVIOUS_DAYS` or `SKIP_DAYS`, this date will be ignored.
 - VERBOSE: A flag indicating whether to print detailed information about the API request and response.

 You can use the `-h` or `--help` option to get the usage information: